-Similarly, if you go for one of the meat options, the meat is delicious and cooked to perfection, unlike the ‘afterthought’ veggie dishes that grace the menus of less forward-thinking establishments.
+Similarly, if you go for one of the meat options, the meat is delicious and cooked to perfection.

-My personal recommendations are the spinach & potato, and the trout, but it's not the kind of menu where I've ended up limiting myself to returning to the one thing I know I like – there are too many interesting options to explore.
+My personal recommendations are the Spinach and Potato and the trout, but it’s not the kind of menu where I’ve ended up limiting myself to returning to the one thing I know I like – there are too many interesting options to explore.

 Also worth noting is that the menu is not prohibitively expensive.
 For the quality of the food, and compared to Leeds prices in general, it’s pretty cheap – so providing there are tables available it’s the kind of place you can just drop into if you’re in town and your hungry, as opposed to somewhere you’d have to budget for.

-I actually ended up going three times last week, in the midst of much madness (friends visiting, gigs etc) and joked that I should write this gonzo-style and contrast the wholesome food with the extremely unwholesome times I had in-between.
+I actually ended up going three times last week in the midst of much madness (friends visiting, gigs) and joked that I should write this gonzo-style and contrast the wholesome food with the extremely unwholesome times I had in-between.

 The last meal I had there was on one of their Vegan Tuesdays where it’s just £10 for two vegan meals from 5pm.
 I would certainly recommend that you book at this time as it was very busy and we were lucky to get a table (I think restaurants with less friendly and accommodating staff would probably have turned us away).

-Check out their Facebook page for more details on this and other promotions (including Single Deck sessions on Fridays and Saturdays with vinyl-only music selections) and – most importantly - head down there and try the lovely food.
+Check out their facebook page for more details on this and other promotions (including Single Deck sessions on Fridays and Saturdays with vinyl only music selections) and – more importantly – head down there and try the lovely food.